Are you thinking about taking a trip to Ireland and exploring the Emerald Isle?

 Drivers in Great Britain generally won’t need any additional car insurance to cover them while in Ireland, but it may be a good idea to add comprehensive coverage to your policy if you don’t already have it.

-You should call your insurance company directly to iron out the details before you decide to book your trip, including asking about breakdown coverage, in addition to coverage for theft and damage.
+You should call your insurance company directly to iron out the details before you decide to book your trip, including asking about breakdown coverage, in addition to coverage for theft and damage, or you could check out your options with a company like Zego.

 After the passage of Brexit, all British-based drivers (and those living in Northern Ireland) who were arriving in Ireland by car were required to present a Green Card insurance document.